Offline Equilibrium Finding: Introduction

 \section{Introduction}

-Game theory provides a universal framework for modeling interactions among cooperative and competitive players~\cite{shoham2008multiagent}.
+Game theory provides a universal framework for modeling interactions among cooperative and competitive players ~\cite{shoham2008multiagent}.
 The canonical solution concept is Nash equilibrium (NE), describing a situation when no player increases their utility by unilaterally deviating.
 However, computing NE in two-player or multi-player general-sum games is PPAD-complete~\cite{daskalakis2006complexity,chen2006settling}, which makes solving games both exactly and approximately difficult.
 The situation remains non-trivial even in two-player zero-sum games, no matter whether the players may perceive the state of the game perfectly (e.g., in Go~\cite{silver2016mastering}) or imperfectly (e.g., in poker~\cite{brown2018superhuman} or StarCraft II~\cite{vinyals2019grandmaster}).
-In recent years, learning algorithms have demonstrated their superiority in solving large-scale games over traditional optimization methods, including linear or nonlinear programs.
-The most successful learning algorithms belong either to the line of research on counterfactual regret minimization (CFR)~\cite{brown2018superhuman}, or policy space response oracle (PSRO)~\cite{lanctot2017unified}.
-CFR is an iterative algorithm approximating Nash equilibrium using repeated self-play.
+In recent years, learning algorithms have demonstrated their superiority in solving large-scale imperfect-information extensive-form games over traditional optimization methods, including linear or nonlinear programs.
+The most successful learning algorithms belong either to the line of research on counterfactual regret minimization (CFR)~\cite{brown2018superhuman}, or policy space response oracles (PSRO)~\cite{lanctot2017unified}.
+CFR is an iterative algorithm approximating NEs using repeated self-play.
 Several sampling-based CFR variants~\cite{lanctot2009monte,gibson2012generalized} were proposed to solve large games efficiently.
-To scale up to even larger games, CFR could be embedded with neural network function approximation~\cite{brown2019deep,steinberger2019single,li2019double}.
+To scale up to even larger games, CFR could be embedded with neural network function approximation~\cite{brown2019deep,steinberger2019single,li2019double,agarwal2020optimistic}.
 The other algorithm, PSRO, generalizes the double oracle method~\cite{mcmahan2003planning,bosansky2014exact} by incorporating (deep) reinforcement learning (RL) methods as a best-response oracle~\cite{lanctot2017unified,muller2019generalized}.
-The neural fictitious self-play can be seen as a special case of PSRO~\cite{heinrich2015fictitious}.
-Both CFR and PSRO achieved great performance in solving large-scale imperfect-information games, e.g., poker~\cite{brown2018superhuman,heinrich2015fictitious}.
+The neural fictitious self-play (NFSP) can be seen as a special case of PSRO~\cite{heinrich2015fictitious}.
+Both CFR and PSRO achieved great performance, especially in the more challenging type of large-scale imperfect-information extensive-form games like poker~\cite{brown2018superhuman, mcaleer2020pipeline}.
+In this paper, we also explicitly focus on this type of game.